-Organisations should focus on proactive reduction of common stressors and increasing staff resilience, as well as on helping employees experiencing stress.
-Where possible, reasonable adjustments should be made to help people stay in work, or make an effective return to work after a period of absence, to make a positive contribution to the organisation.
+Organisations should focus on proactive reduction of common stressors and increasing staff resilience, as well as on helping employees who are experiencing stress.
+Where possible, reasonable adjustments should be made to help people stay in work, or make an effective return to work after a period of absence.

 Stress in an employee’s personal life, for example due to financial worries, loss of a loved one or a change in their circumstances, can of course have an effect on performance at work.
 Many workplace initiatives can help people to manage stress, whatever the cause.
 Ultimately, building employee resilience and supporting staff experiencing stress can help retain a talented person and enable them to perform at their best in the long-term.

 What is work-related stress?